 If you do have to cancel out external noise, the best way is to try to enclose your recording area with some sort of baffle.
 There are the homemade types of sound reinforcement, (such as those discussed in the previous section on soundproofing), and there are professional sound baffles for all live applications available from your music equipment dealer.

-Yes, but I would suggest that you send your neighbors on a vacation to the Caribbean.
+Yes, but I would suggest that you send your neighbours on a vacation to the Caribbean.

 Be aware…drum kits are loud!
 If the drums are not baffled, they will leak onto other live recorded tracks.
 Drums usually require more than one microphone and need to be baffled.